 Table 4 displays the results of regression analyses for Bias and Inaccuracy.
-Supporting Hypothesis 3a, but not 3b, we find a significant effect of Corrected Visualness on Bias ($\beta = -1.400$, p < 0.05) but, although the coefficient is in the expected direction, the results for Inaccuracy are not significant ($\beta = -0.567$, p > 0.10).
+Supporting Hypothesis 3a, but not 3b, we find a significant effect of Corrected Visualness on Bias ($\beta = -1.400$, p < .05) but, while the coefficient is in the expected direction, the results for Inaccuracy are not significant ($\beta = -.567$, p > .10).
 Thus an increase in VRT use is associated with a reduction in team forecast bias but not significantly improved forecast accuracy.